Sovereign Harbour Residents Association banner

 Administration charges

-The CIC’s sole function is to collect the rentcharge, which it does through a company of Tunbridge Wells solicitors, a partner in which is also the secretary of the CIC and its legal advisor.
-Since the formation of the CIC, administration charges have risen substantially, to about £175K pa.
+The CIC’s sole function is to collect the rentcharge, which it does through a company of Tunbridge Wells solicitors, a partner who is also the secretary of the CIC and its legal advisor.
+Since the formation of the CIC, administration charges have risen substantially to about £175K pa.
 These costs are taken from the fixed part of the rentcharge, resulting in a loss of income to the EA of about £130K per year.
 This issue has been raised with the EA at both local and national levels, but no action has been taken to reduce the cost.
-Enquiries by the SHRA have shown that the collection could be managed by Eastbourne Borough Council for around £10K.
+Enquiries by the SHRA have shown that Eastbourne Borough Council could manage the collection for around £10K.
 It seems that the EA has been content just to take whatever income the SHT passes on, without question.

 The rentcharge and the SHT have been the source of much dissatisfaction on the part of residents, not least of all because of the lack of transparency.
 For example, the large increases in administration charges mentioned above.
-By working to get residents represented on the Board of Trustees, it was hoped to get fuller disclosure of where the money is spent, but it seems the trustees are reluctant to allow this to happen.
+By having residents represented on the Board of Trustees it was hoped to get fuller disclosure of where the money is spent, but it seems the trustees are reluctant to allow this to happen.

-In March 2011 SHRA wrote to the CIC about the large increase in their administrative charges.
-We also asked for clarification on a number of points raised by our members.
+In March 2011, SHRA wrote to the CIC about the large increase in their administrative charges.
+We also asked for clarification on several points our members raised.
 Click here to read the letter from SHRA .
 The CIC responded shortly afterwards and their letter does clarify some points we raised and contains information about costs and liabilities that residents may find useful.
 Click here to read the response from the CIC.

 Authority to collect

-Whenever SHRA has expressed the opinion that the changes to the 1988 SW Agreement were unlawful, both the SHT and the EA have challenged them to “take us to court” in the full knowledge that both organisations have far greater financial resources and far greater access to legal professionals.
-The SHT, of course has no money to contest a legal action, other than the income from the rentcharge, so the costs of both parties in any legal action would ultimately be paid by residents.
-However, in 2014, having obtained the consent of its members, SHRA sought the advice of counsel.
+Whenever SHRA has expressed the opinion that the changes to the 1988 SW Agreement were unlawful, both the SHT and the EA have challenged us to “take us to court” with the full knowledge that both organisations have far greater financial resources and far greater access to legal professionals.
+The SHT, of course, has no money to contest a legal action other than the income from the rentcharge, so the costs of both parties in any legal action would ultimately be paid by residents.
+However, in 2014, after obtaining the consent of its members, SHRA decided to seek advice from counsel.

-The advice SHRA received indicated that there are some grounds under which collection of the charge could be challenged.
-Consequently, the SHRA Chairman wrote to the Chairman of the Sovereign Harbour Trust, setting out the grounds for the challenge, and requesting that the trust should re-examine its authority to collect the charge in the light of the advice received.
-The initial response from the trust seems to suggest that the trustees consider this to be an issue for the Environment Agency and that they bear no responsibility.
+The advice SHRA received indicated some grounds under which the charge collection could be challenged.
+Consequently, the SHRA Chair wrote to the Sovereign Harbour Trust, setting out the grounds for the challenge and requesting that the trust re-examine its authority to collect the charge in light of the advice received.
+The initial response from the trust suggested that the trustees consider this an issue for the Environment Agency and that they bear no responsibility.
 This was at variance with the advice we received, so it seemed, as anticipated, that no early resolution would be likely.

-The purpose of the meeting, which had been arranged by Mrs Ansell, was to discuss the injustice of the marina rentcharge and of the failure of the EA to respond to legal evidence provided to it, showing it had no authority to collect the charge.
+The purpose of the meeting, which Mrs Ansell had arranged, was to discuss the injustice of the marina rentcharge and of the failure of the EA to respond to legal evidence provided to it, showing it had no authority to collect the charge.
 Ms Truss was sympathetic to the arguments presented and said that if, as seemed the case, the charge was cross-subsidising sea defences that protected other areas, residents had a valid case.
 She also said that the EA needs to explain how the rentcharge is spent and would help to arrange a further meeting with the relevant EA managers.

-That further meeting, with the EA Area Manager, took place in December 2015 in Mrs Ansell’s constituency office.
+That further meeting with the EA Area Manager took place in December 2015 in Mrs Ansell’s constituency office.
 Unfortunately, the EA manager was clearly not interested in seeking a solution.
 His stance was confrontational, and he openly challenged the SHRA to take legal action.
 Although a follow-up meeting was suggested, it was considered to be of little value and unlikely to change the situation.
-As a result of this intransigence, the SHRA took further advice of counsel.
-This advice reinforced that previously obtained.
+As a result of this intransigence, the SHRA took further advice from counsel.
+This advice reinforced what was previously obtained.

 In May 2016, MP Caroline Ansell again invited Rick, Ian and David to a meeting in Westminster with the Deputy Head of the EA.
-This meeting was far more open, and the EA committed to obtain its own legal advice.
-Unsurprisingly, that advice was totally at variance with the advice we had received and the SHRA counsel’s view was that the conclusions drawn could not be substantiated.
-However, any further comment would require additional investigation with, inevitably, additional cost.
-Equally unsurprisingly, the SHT accepted the EA advice without question.
+This meeting was far more open, and the EA committed to obtaining its own legal advice.
+Unsurprisingly, that advice was totally at variance with the advice we had received, and the SHRA counsel’s view was that the conclusions drawn could not be substantiated.
+However, any further comment would require additional investigation with additional cost.
+Equally unsurprisingly, the SHT accepted the EA's advice without question.

-The SHRA committee continues to the investigate the basis for the charge, along with the management of the Trust and the CIC.
-Our main focus in on greater transparancy.
-See the our rentcharge page for latest news.
+The SHRA committee continues to investigate the basis for the rentcharge, along with the management of the Trust and the CIC.
+Our main focus is on greater transparency.
+See our rentcharge page for the latest news.

 The Deed and Grant of Covenant

-In the majority of cases, as a condition of the sales contract, the initial purchaser of a Sovereign Harbour residential unit (property) was required to sign a Deed of Grant and Covenant which obliges the purchaser to pay the Estate Rentcharge.
+In most cases, as a condition of the sales contract, the initial purchaser of a Sovereign Harbour residential unit (property) was required to sign a Deed of Grant and Covenant, which obliges the purchaser to pay the Estate Rentcharge.
 This is attached to the property deeds, so the obligation passes to all subsequent owners of the property.

-The original basis for the charge is an agreement between Southern Water and Tarmac construction in 1988 (see main column left).
+The original basis for the rentcharge was an agreement between Southern Water and Tarmac Construction in 1988 (see main column left).
 At that time, Southern Water was responsible for coastal defences and Tarmac Construction (later Carillion) was the owner of the development land at Sovereign Harbour.
 A newer agreement was signed in 2001